ZulkifalKhan889/ZulkifalKhan889/README.md

 > *"I don't just analyze data — I engineer systems that think."*

-I'm **Zulkifal Khan**, a Data Scientist and Machine Learning Engineer from **Institute of Management Sciences, Peshawar**.
-I specialize in building end-to-end intelligent systems — from raw data pipelines to production-ready deployments — with a strong emphasis on **explainability**, **performance**, and **real-world impact**.
+I'm **Zulkifal Khan**, a passionate **Data Scientist & ML Engineer** specializing in building end-to-end intelligent systems — from raw data pipelines to production-ready deployments — with a strong emphasis on **explainability**, **performance**, and **real-world impact**.

-What drives me is the intersection of **AI and security** — using machine learning to detect threats, decode patterns, and protect systems at scale.
+What drives me is the intersection of **AI and cybersecurity** — using machine learning to detect threats, decode patterns, and protect systems at scale.

 ```python
 zulkifal = {